Plant DetailShow Menu

 Description

-As the days grow short, the plant goes dormant and the leaves turn yellow.
-However, at the same time bulbils form in the leaf axils.
-These tiny asexual formations about the size of a small pea fall to the ground and sprout the following spring.
-Thus, one or two plants in the garden become a small colony after a couple years.
+As the days grow shorter, the plant goes dormant, and bulbils form in the leaf axils.
+These tiny asexual propagules about the size of a small pea fall to the ground and sprout the following spring.
+Thus, one or two plants in the garden become a small colony after a couple of years.
 Bulbils may also be harvested from the leaf axils and planted as desired.
 If planted from seed, the plants will show some variation; if planted from bulbils, the plants will be the same as the parent plant.

-Consider using Hardy Begonia in pollinator, naturalized, or shade gardens, planted along walkways, borders, in mass plantings, and in containers.
-The blooms add color mixed with other shade-loving plants such as ferns and hostas.
+Consider using hardy begonia in pollinator, naturalized, or shade gardens, planted along walkways, borders, in mass plantings and in containers.
+The blooms add color to plantings mixed with other shade-loving plants such as ferns and hostas.

-Insects, Diseases, and Other Plant Problems: No serious insect or disease problems.
-Slightly susceptible to mildew after the plant goes dormant in the fall.
+Insects, Diseases, and Other Plant Problems: It is slightly susceptible to mildew as it goes dormant in the fall.

 VIDEO Created by Elisabeth Meyer for "Annuals, Perennials, Vines, and Groundcovers" a plant identification course offered in partnership with Longwood Gardens.